 Welcome to the Educated Sports Parent!
 Here you will find information on a wide range of issues having to do with youth sports, including Readiness for Participation, Benefits of Participation, Developmentally Appropriate Program Modifications, Overuse Injuries, Supplements, and much more.
 This site is for parents, coaches, league administrators, or anyone who is interested in helping children to have the best youth sports experience possible.

 You do not have to look far to find examples of what is wrong with youth sports.
-In fact, the Citizenship Through Sports Alliance gives youth sports a less than acceptable grade in its 2005 Youth Sports Report Card.
+In fact, the Citizenship Through Sports Alliance gives youth sports a less than acceptable grade in its most recent report card.
 The Educated Sports Parent is aimed at giving those involved with youth sports the knowledge and tools to make the youth sports experience an enjoyable one for all involved.

 The most important goal of any youth sports organization should be that every single participant has a fun and enjoyable time.
 Making youth sports fun for kids helps turn them on to a lifetime of physical activity.
 The current obesity epidemic among both children and adults underscores the need for keeping kids turned on to physical activity.
 We cannot afford to allow youth sports to be a negative experience that leaves children with little desire to continue being active as adults.
 Unfortunately, for many children it is.